 What is floating island dessert?

-It is also gluten-free, so that everyone will enjoy it regardless of their dietary needs.
+- It is also gluten-free, so everyone will enjoy it regardless of dietary needs.

 Ingredients

-Hazelnuts: use store-bought roasted hazelnuts or roast nuts yourself in the oven at 355°F or 180°C for 12 minutes.
+- Hazelnuts: Use store-bought roasted hazelnuts or roast nuts yourself in the oven at 355°F (180°C) for 12 minutes.
 Replace hazelnuts with almonds, pecans, pistachios, or nuts mix.

 How to make floating island dessert

-Bring everything into the saucepan back and cook over low to medium heat for about 7 to 10 minutes, stirring and tracing "8" with a wooden spatula (photo 2).
+Step 3.
+Bring everything into the saucepan back and cook over low to medium heat for about 7 to 10 minutes, stirring and tracing "8" with a wooden spatula.
 Do not let the custard boil!

-Pass it through a fine sieve or chinois strainer into another bowl set over a larger container with ice cubes, so the cooking stops.
+Step 5.
+Pass it through a fine sieve or chinois strainer into another bowl set over a larger container with ice cubes so the cooking stops.
 Cover with plastic film in contact and refrigerate until serving.

-Then increase the speed and continue until soft peaks are formed.
-Gradually add the caster sugar and whisk to get the glossy meringue with stiff peaks (photo 3).
+Step 7.
+Increase the speed and continue until soft peaks are formed.
+Gradually add the caster sugar and whisk to get the glossy meringue with stiff peaks (photo 1).

 Finally, the sugar will start melting and caramelizing, coating the nuts.
 At this point, add butter and salt, stirring constantly.